DeadSurfer/trikz/README.md

 Models from rar *(fakeexper.rar) is from Expert-Zone.
 Ping tool code from rumour.
 FakeExpert is good but Expert-Zone better.
 Also you have "I" button for extra options.
-Thanks to LOn for first george source "trikz_solid.sp" code gaving and Bop cooperating from LOn, LOn found Bop and give me He discord.
+Thanks to LOn for first george source "trikz_solid.sp" code gaving and Bop cooperating from LOn, LOn found Bop and give me He discord, Bop gives me "trikz_solid.sp" used screen demonstratin and chat messaging.
 Thanks to Shavit trikz plugin as template for beggining.